Psychic Astrology, Nostradamus and William Lilly

 William Lilly in the Museum of London

-This small green plaque on a drab grey walljust around the corner from the old Strand Station (part of Piccadilly Railway on The Strand) is our reminder of the huge drama surrounding Lilly in 1666.
+This small green plaque on a drab grey wall just around the corner from the old Strand Station (part of Piccadilly Railway on The Strand) is our reminder of the huge drama surrounding Lilly in 1666.
 (Strand Photograph: Charlie Jones).

 Lilly’s Morning Sleep Visions

 Other patterns from 1666 and 2020 that rotate through time, include Saturn in Capricorn (where he is in July 2020, retrograding back from Aquarius), and the South Node in Capricorn, where today we find Pluto too.
-Capricorn is a symbol of the man at the top.
-In the famous illustration, London’s Gemini twins are on fire, but along with the Aquarius water-bearers we also find a figure, almost twice the size of the other men, with a crown.
+Capricorn is a symbol of the elite at the top.
+In the famous illustration, below, London’s Gemini twins are on fire, but along with the Aquarius water-bearers we also find a figure, almost twice the size of the other men, with a crown.
 You might say he’s a good Capricorn symbol.
 Like the mountain goat, he is in fact standing on a peak and has one of the goat’s curling horns showing, through his crown.
-This copy of the ‘Hieroglyphic of the Great Plague’ (PBS) from Lilly’s uncanny 1651 book shows Londoners waiting for burial, with a fire to follow.
+This copy of the ‘Hieroglyphic of the Great Plague’ (PBS) from Lilly’s uncannily accurate 1651 book shows Londoners waiting for burial, with a fire to follow.
 Then as now, we are dealing with such similar patterns in the heavens – Aquarius – Gemini – Capricorn.
 The London of today, with her plague to William Lilly on The Strand, would still have a Gemini Ascendant in his eyes.
 I wonder what Lilly would have thought of Pluto, Uranus and Chiron?

 Reaping Photo courtesy of PBS Learning MediaLILLY’S ‘FIRE OF LONDON’ Hieroglyphic published by Lilly in 1664, usually taken as a prediction of the coming Fire of London (1666).
 Gemini the Twins is said to rule over London – hence the meaning in the hieroglyphic.
 Courtesy of Charles Walker collection – Paid through Alamy.